GoogleChrome/web.dev/src/site/content/en/learn/design/intro/index.md

 Web designs changed accordingly.
 Designers and developers started assuming that 800 pixels was a safe default.

 <figure class="w-figure">
-{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/C88van0yWyvbz5l746pB.png", alt="The Microsoft website using a three-column, mostly text-based design.", width="800", height="600" %}
+{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/C88van0yWyvbz5l746pB.png", alt="The Microsoft website using a three-column, mostly text-based design.", width="800", height="600", class="w-screenshot" %}
 <figcaption class="w-figcaption">The Microsoft website in the learly 2000s designed for a width of 800 pixels.
 Screenshot from <a href="https://archive.org">archive.org</a></figcaption>
 </figure>